showmethemodel/cfn-tool/README.md

 ## Template Macros

-The `template-package` program provides preprocessor macros and handles the packaging, compression, and upload of templates and zip files to S3 for use in CloudFormation stacks.
+The [`template-package`][20] program provides preprocessor macros and handles the packaging, compression, and upload of templates and zip files to S3 for use in CloudFormation stacks.
 The packager/preprocessor is invoked automatically when `stack-deploy` is used.
 See the [tests][16] for more examples.